WanjaMaryanne/WanjaMaryanne/README.md

 - 👋 Hi there,I am passionate about exploring the fascinating world of software development and data analysis (turning raw data into meaningful insights).

-- 👀 I’m also interested in uncovering hidden patterns and trends in data.Whether it's through exploring complex datasets, building predictive models, or creating stunning visualizations, I thrive on the thrill of finding valuable insights that can drive impactful decisions.
+- 👀 I’m also interested in uncovering hidden patterns and trends in data.
+Whether it's through exploring complex datasets, building predictive models, or creating stunning visualizations, I thrive on the thrill of finding valuable insights that can drive impactful decisions.

-- 🌱 Currently, I am learning C language but on a mission to become proficient in various languages and tools essential for data analysis/ software development.
+- 🌱 Currently, I am learning python language but on a mission to become proficient in various languages and tools essential for data analysis/ software development.

 - 💞️ I’m looking forward to collaborate with like-minded individuals, contribute to open source projects and working on data-driven